luccap11/OzonoApp/README.md

 - Glide - for image loading.
 - LruCache - for caching data
 - LiveData - use LiveData to see UI update with data changes.
-- Espresso for instrumented tests (new for me)
+- Espresso for instrumented tests
 - DataBinding

 ## Application Architecture